 11.1 From time to time our site may contain links to and from the websites of our suppliers or other third party sites.

-11.2 If you visit any of these sites please note they have their own privacy policies and you should check these before submitting any personal data.
-We cannot accept any responsibility or liability for these policies.
+11.2 If you visit any of these sites you should confirm they have their own privacy policies and you should check these before submitting any personal data on their site.
+We cannot accept any responsibility or liability for the policies on any other Websites.

 12 Data Access

-12.2 There is no charge for the Data Access service.
-As soon as we are satisfied as to your identity, we will send you, within one Month, confirmation of the data we hold relating to you, which we are legally obliged to provide.
+12.2 There is usually no charge for the Data Access service.
+As soon as we are satisfied as to your identity, we will send you, without delay and in any case within one Month, the Personal Data we hold relating to you, which we are legally obliged to provide.

 13. Business Transfer or Sale

-13.2 It may also be necessary to transfer personal data under our control to a business or charity that is negotiating with us for the purchase of our charity but only where it is necessary to evaluate the purchase transaction.
+13.2 It may be necessary to transfer your data to a Company that is negotiating with us for the purchase of our business but only where it is necessary to evaluate the business purchase transaction.

 13.3 In the case of a pre-sale transfer of personal data, the data would be kept safe during the negotiations and destroyed by the third party if the sale or merger did not go ahead.

 14.1 We understand the pervasive effect of Data Protection considerations across all aspects of business and wish to create a Culture of Compliance by design within our Organisation.